RaresMarta/bank-system/README.md

 # 🏦 Bank ATMs Management Service

-A simple Ruby-based banking system that simulates ATM interactions: create accounts, deposit and withdraw money, and manage balances — all with daily withdrawal limits.

----

-## 📋 Project Overview

-You're developing the core software for a bank’s ATM and account system.
-The goal is to manage:

-- ✅ User account creation
-- 💸 Money deposits (unlimited)
-- 🏧 Withdrawals (with daily and balance constraints)

----
+A Ruby-based system for managing user bank accounts and ATM transactions.

-## 🚀 Features
+## Features

-- 🔐 **Account Creation**
+- **Account creation** with name, job, email, and address
-  Users can sign up with:
-  - Name
-  - Job title
-  - Email
-  - Address

-- 💵 **Deposits**
+- **Unlimited deposits**
-  Unlimited deposit capability

-- 💳 **Withdrawals**
+- **Withdrawals** limited to $5,000/day and within account balance

-  - Max $5,000 per day
+## Constraints

-  - Cannot exceed current account balance
+- Withdrawals exceeding the daily limit or account balance are blocked

-- ✅ **Validation Logic**
-  All withdrawals are checked against both:
-  - Daily withdrawal limit
-  - Available balance